 During her 17-year tenure in the non-profit sector, Hane has served in key positions with extensive experience in volunteer development, communications, governance, and strategic planning.
 She is an active member of Leadership Jacksonville Class of 2002, was recently selected to serve on the National Arts Strategies Chief Executive Program, and serves on the board of Visit Jacksonville.

-Maria graduated summa cum laude from the University of North Florida with a Bachelor’s of Art in Communications.
+Maria graduated summa cum laude from the University of North Florida with a Bachelor of Arts in Communications.

 Mike Hornsby is responsible for the design, development, maintenance, and fabrication of exhibits and environmental services management.
 He has a General Contractor’s License, 10 years of field experience, and 15 years of experience in various artistic and technical roles, including previous work in design, murals, and fabrication.